All photos taken here

 We have rainforest specialists as well as species that mainly feed on eucalyptus leaves.

 Common Brushtail Possums here interbreed with Coppery Brushtails, which results in some bi-coloured individuals.
 As both species are not shy at all, you’ll be able to watch them ambling past the veranda in the early evening, on their way to check the bird feeder for left-over fruit.
+Lemuroid Ringtail Possums can often being seen feeding on the leaves of Turpentine trees.
 AND there are the Yellow-bellied Gliders, that make incisions into the bark of Red Mahogany trees, to feed on the resulting sap exudate.
-These feed trees also attract Feathertail Gliders, Sugar Gliders, the odd Striped Possum and a variety of birds and insects during the day.
+These feed trees also attract Feathertail Gliders, Krefft’s (Sugar) Gliders, the odd Striped Possum and a variety of birds and insects during the day.
 Yellow-bellied Gliders are very vocal creatures, and you can sometimes hear their characteristic calls when they are travelling through the forest.
 It is one of the weirdest calls you will ever hear!

 On the ground you may see Red-legged Pademelons, Swamp Wallabies AND a loud crashing thump lets you know that a Lumholtz’s Tree-kangaroo saw you first and jumped out of a tree.
 Rufous Bettongs live in the drier part of our forest.